semmons99/s0-e3/problem.md

 on a branch contemplating how to eat the most leaves without having to turn around (he's kind of lazy too).
-After eating all the leaves on the current branch he is on, he can look ahead and see the next two branches and how many leaves they each have, before picking on an moving along.
+After eating all the leaves on the current branch he is on, he can look ahead and see the next two branches and how many leaves they each have, before picking one and moving along.
 Given the branches below, can you help the very hungry caterpillar find the path which will allow him to eat the most leaves?
 You should be able to do this in your head or on some scratch paper.